 Anonymous non-recursive functions are specified by the operation LAM x.e.
 Usually, x is an identifier or a tuple of identifiers, and expression e is an arbitrary expression.
-The operator LAM binds x in the scope of the expression e, and denotes the function whose type is $A \rightarrow B$ , if x:A and e:B.
+The operator LAM binds x in the scope of the expression e, and denotes the function whose type is A $\rightarrow$ B, if x: A and e: B.

-Anonymous recursive functions are defined via the fixed point operation FIX x.e which is equivalent to $Y(LAM \ x . e)$ , where Y is the Paradoxical Combinator [5] defined as
+Anonymous recursive functions are defined via the fixed point operation $Y(LAM \ x \ . \ e)$ , where Y is the Paradoxical Combinator [5] defined as